Opera Canada: Contents and reception

+Criticism

+In 2022, Opera Canada received criticism for publishing comments on a performer's physical appearance rather than artistic ability.
+The magazine later posted a statement on social media apologizing to the artist and the opera community.

 Bibliographic details

 In 1963, the publication's name was changed to Opera Canada.
 The magazine was quarterly from 1960 to 1974.
 In 1975, six issues were planned but only five issues were published.
 Quarterly publication resumed and continued between 1976 and 2004.
 Five issues of the magazine were published annually 2004-????.
 The magazine has once again reverted to a quarterly publication.

 Over its lifetime, the magazine has had three publishers as follows: